Chillee/chillee.github.io/brrr_intro.md

 ![](img/perf_intro/bw_moores_law.png)

-One way to think about compute is a factory.
+One way to think about compute is as a factory.
 We send instructions to our factory (overhead), send it materials (memory-bandwidth), all to keep our factory running efficiently (compute).

 <center><img src="img/perf_intro/factory.png" width="50%"></center>